jellyfin/jellyfin.org/docs/general/administration/backup-and-restore.md

 ## Built-in Backup

-Jellyfin's built-in backup system is able to create a backup while your system is online and running, as opposed to the manual process that **requires** you to stop Jellyfin beforehand.
+Jellyfin's built-in backup system, introduced in version 10.11, is able to create a backup while your system is online and running, as opposed to the manual process that **requires** you to stop Jellyfin beforehand.
-However in 10.11 we still recommend performing the backup process during a time of low activity and while no scan is currently active.
+We still recommend performing the backup process during a time of low activity and while no scan is currently active.

 ### Create a Built-in Backup